vhiribarren/advent-of-code/README.md

 ## Caveats

-Since all the material from Advent of Code is not free on use, test inputs and main inputs are also protected.
-So there is no unit tests or file input committed here.
+Since all the materials from Advent of Code is not free of use, test inputs and main inputs are also protected.
+So there are no unit tests or file inputs committed here.

 However, my solutions have hard coded reference to those inputs, so you cannot